openshift/enhancements/enhancements/update/eus-upgrades-mco.md

 compatibility, ie: 4.6 to 4.7 upgrade with MachineConfigPools paused, then check for Upgradeable=False condition to be set by the API Server Operator, assuming that our rules only allow for N-1 skew.
-- CI tests will be necessary to veferify the events emitted from the MCO
+- CI tests will be necessary to verify the events emitted from the MCO

 ### Graduation Criteria